1:1 ADHD & Autism Coaching for Adults

 Pricing:

-Single Session (50 mins): from £70.
+Single Session (50 mins): from Β£70.
 Sessions are available online or in person in Leicester or Doncaster.
 Prices include resources and follow-up notes.
-Sliding-scale spaces available for those on lower incomes — just ask.
+Sliding-scale spaces available for those on lower incomes β just ask.

 Coping strategy training

 Coping strategy training is a structured, practical programme focused on building specific tools and techniques to manage the day-to-day challenges of being neurodivergent in the workplace.
-It differs from coaching in that it's more skills-focused — we work through concrete strategies together that you can start using straight away.
+It differs from coaching in that it is more skills-focused β we work through concrete strategies together that you can start using straight away.
+This is commonly funded through Access to Work, and can be delivered as a standalone programme or alongside your wider support package.

 What we cover: